6 nights starting from

 Day 2: Carcassonne and evening talk and dinner with Kate Mosse

 A guided day on foot with your tour manager, Alex Patrimonio to introduce you to the delights of this spectacular citadel town.
 Highlights include the Chateau Comtal and Basilique-St Nazaire.
-Lunch at a bateau restaurant and cruise on the canal du Midi will enhance a relaxing and informative day.
-Return to hotel with time to freshen up before evening talk from Kate Mosse, welcome drink and dinner with wine at the hotel’s brasserie
+Afternoon free for further independent exploration or just to relax at the hotel.
+Evening talk from Kate Mosse, welcome drink and dinner with wine at the hotel’s brasserie.

 Day 3: Morning walking tour of Carcassonne with appearance from Kate Mosse